May 16, 2025

 About Peter Murphy

-Peter Murphy is a UK-born vocalist and songwriter known for his role as the frontman of gothic rock originators Bauhaus, formed in 1978 in Northampton.
+Peter Murphy is a UK-born vocalist and songwriter best known as the frontman of gothic rock originators Bauhaus, formed in 1978 in Northampton, England.

-His solo career began in 1986 with “Should The World Fail To Fall Apart” and has since produced songs such as “Cuts You Up”, “All Night Long”, “Indigo Eyes”, and “I’ll Fall With Your Knife”.
+His solo career began in 1986 with the release of “Should the World Fail to Fall Apart” and has since produced tracks including “Cuts You Up”, “All Night Long”, “Indigo Eyes”, and “I’ll Fall With Your Knife”.

-In addition to his musical output, Murphy has appeared in film.
-In September 2015, he was reported to co-star with Skinny Puppy’s Nivek Ogre in the horror feature “BlackGloveKiller”, directed by Fangoria editor Chris Alexander.
-This marked one of Murphy’s few appearances in cinema, adding another dimension to his post-Bauhaus career.
+In addition to his musical work, Murphy was announced in 2015 to co-star with Nivek Ogre of Skinny Puppy in the horror feature “BlackGloveKiller”, directed by Fangoria editor Chris Alexander.
+The project, however, was never officially released, making it one of Murphy’s few but unrealized appearances in film.

-“Silver Shade” (2025) is marking his return to studio work after more than a decade.
+Out now is “Silver Shade”, his return to studio work after more than a decade.

 Since you’re here …